yuqiii-wang/KnowledgeNotes/dev_ops/linux_devops/linux_devops.md

 * `/etc` vs `/var`

 `/etc` (etcetera) is used to store config, while `/var` (variable) stores frequently changed data such as logs.

+* `modprobe`

+The Linux kernel has a modular design.
+A kernel module, or often referred to as a driver, is a piece of code that extends the kernel’s functionality.

+Modules can be manually loaded by `modprobe`, or automatically at boot time using /etc/modules or /etc/modules-load.d/*.conf files.

+To load a module
+`modprobe <module_name>`

+To check a module
+`lsmod | grep <module_name>`

+To remove a module
+`modprobe -r <module_name>`